 The Board of Trustees may establish committees to study and make reports as required.

 ARTICLE IX – AGENDA, ORDER OF BUSINESS

 The Trustee chairperson, upon taking the chair, shall call the members of the Board to order on the appearance of a quorum.
 The agenda, unless modified by the Board during a regular meeting, shall include the following items; call to order with a welcome and introduction of guests, approval of minutes of previous meetings, public comment(s) from the audience, presidents report with informational items, committee reports from board members, board member open discussion, business requiring board action, and announcements of interest to board members.

 The vote of each trustee may be taken by voice vote, show of hands, roll call vote, or written ballot so long as the public record made of the meeting reflects the vote cast.
 Votes on all matters coming before the Board or any of its committees may be taken by the Trustee chairperson and recorded by the recording officer of the Board.

 Section 1.
 Rules of order

-All business of the Board shall be conducted in accordance with Robert’s Rules of Order, newly revised as modified by the rules and regulations of the Board.
-Each trustee shall be made available a copy of the same.
+All business of the Board shall be conducted in accordance with Robert’s Rules of Order, newly revised, except as otherwise required by the rules and regulations of the Board.

 ARTICLE XI – ADMINISTRATION